zarf-dev/proposals/0032-support-ipv6/README.md

 [documentation style guide]: https://docs.zarf.dev/contribute/style-guide/ -->

+Currently a container runtime interface (CRI) connects to the default Zarf registry using a nodeport service on 127.0.0.1.
+Connecting to nodeport services on localhost is blocked by certain distros, IPV6, and NFTables.
+Zarf will introduce a hostNetwork / hostPort proxy daemonset to enable the default registry for these use cases.

 This ZEP proposes to implement support in Zarf for deploying into Kubernetes clusters configured with IPv6 networking and where IPv4 is not supported.

 ## Motivation